algorand/algorand-sdk-testing/README.md

 ## Integration test environment

-Docker compose is used to manage several containers which work together to provide the test environment.
-Currently that includes algod, kmd, indexer and a postgres database.
+Algorand's [sandbox](https://github.com/algorand/sandbox) is used to manage several containers which work together to provide the test environment.
+This includes `algod`, `kmd`, `indexer` and a `postgres` database.
 The services run on specific ports with specific API tokens.
-Refer to [docker-compose.yml](docker-compose.yml) and the [docker](docker/) directory for how this is configured.
+Refer to [.env](.env) and the [sandbox'es docker-compose.yml](https://github.com/algorand/sandbox/blob/master/docker-compose.yml) for how these are configured.

 ![Integration Test Environment](docs/SDK%20Test%20Environment.png)